5 Critical Marketing Metrics

 The CLV Formula

 The desire for any business is that a customer will stick around for the long-term.
 In the health care industry this is amplified because of a person's desire to connect with the provider of their healthcare!
 The Customer Lifetime Value metric starts with the first user interaction to the final one.
-This sheds light on the effectiveness of the long-term marketing marketing tiPs for smAll buSiness and different strategies.
+This sheds light on the effectiveness of the long-term marketing marketing tiPs and different strategies.

 The CRR Formula